-Even if you’re eager to tell a handful of your closest pals that they are part of your bridal party, you don’t want to rush handing them an invitation, especially until you know more details about your big day and you’ve had time to think it through.
+Even if you’re eager to tell a handful of your closest pals that they are part of the wedding party, you don’t want to rush handing them an invitation, especially until you know more details about the big day and you’ve had time to think it through.
 Ahead, five things you should do before selecting your wedding squad.

 Wait Until You Know Your Wedding Date

-Before popping the question to your bridesmaids-to-be, first wait until you know your wedding date.
-Knowing your wedding date will let your bridesmaids have a better idea over whether or not they can commit to being your bridesmaid.
-The date might come at a bad time for them personally, with another bridesmaid or wedding commitment, or with a major life change they are expecting, like a baby or a move, that might not be able to have them saying "I do" to being a bridesmaid.
+Before popping the question to your bridesmaids-to-be, first, wait until you know your wedding date.
+Knowing your wedding date will let your bridesmaids have a better idea about whether or not they can commit to the role.
+The date might come at a bad time for them personally, with another wedding commitment or a major life change, like a baby or move, that might keep them from saying "I do" to being a bridesmaid.

 Take a Few Weeks to Think About It